 You don't have to be alone in the battle against pests.
 Hire a professional pest expert!Call us

 How to prevent bed bugs from getting in your luggage

 It’s a bed bug’s natural instinct to find a hiding spot, away from light and intruders, such as cracks and crevices.
 That’s why your luggage in a hotel or on a train may provide ideal conditions for these pests.
-Show us a happy bed bug and we’ll show you a desperate traveler!
+Show us a happy bed bug, and we’ll show you a desperate traveller!

 A thorough inspection of the hotel room

 Upon arrival, thoroughly inspect your hotel room.
 Look around the room for live insects, blood stains, dead bugs and eggs.
 An infestation of bed bugs has nothing to do with sanitation or cleanliness.
 It’s therefore not uncommon for bed bugs to inhabit any hotel or motel – from a one-star establishment up to a five-star hotel.

 During a bed bug infestation, you will smell a musty, sweet odour similar to that of soda pop.
 Bed bugs leave marks on sheets in a brown or red colour.
 Pay extra attention to the mattress, the pillow, the crevices of the bed, the wooden structure surrounding the bed, and the gaps between the wall and furniture.

 Keep your luggage free from bed bugs

 To prevent bed bugs from getting into your belongings, try the following: